Full Stack

 What we did: Evaluated feature selection and scaling strategies to optimize a Random Forest malware detection pipeline.

-Outcomes: Targeted feature selection and proper scaling significantly improve detection accuracy and reduce model complexity.
+Outcomes: Targeted feature selection significantly improves detection accuracy and reduces model complexity.

-What we did: Built a sentiment classification pipeline to identify negative vaccine-related tweets, with techniques to address severe class imbalance.
+What we did: Built a sentiment classification pipeline to identify negative vaccine-related tweets, addressing severe class imbalance.

 Outcomes: Improved recall and F1 on negative tweet detection by applying SMOTE and re-weighting strategies.

-Customer: End users and email/browser security platforms targeted by phishing attacks.
+Customer: End users and browser security platforms targeted by phishing.

-What we did: Built and benchmarked Naive Bayes and KNN classifiers on extracted URL and page-level features for phishing site detection.
+What we did: Built and benchmarked Naive Bayes and KNN classifiers on URL and page-level features.

-Outcomes: Demonstrated lightweight ML models as viable real-time phishing detectors with competitive accuracy and low inference overhead.
+Outcomes: Lightweight ML models demonstrated as viable real-time phishing detectors with low inference overhead.

 Customer: Browser security vendors and enterprise network defenders.

-What we did: Conducted comparative analysis of feature selection techniques on SMOTE-balanced datasets for malicious website detection.
+What we did: Comparative analysis of feature selection techniques on SMOTE-balanced datasets for malicious website detection.

 Outcomes: Identified optimal feature selection approaches that maximize detection precision after data balancing.